inmanta/examples/vendors/Juniper/README.md

 ssh admin@clab-CBCI-juniper-router-b
 ```

 > Please make sure to copy and paste the provided `startup config` files onto your respective routers before using the examples.
+For more information, check [this guide](https://kb.juniper.net/InfoCenter/index?page=content&id=KB10817).

 View the current state: